mroz-michael/expense_tracker/README.md

+## Major Refactoring In Progress
+After ~8 months removed from this project, reviewing it showed me several areas desperate for refactoring.
+Having all the layers use static methods makes the app incredibly inflexible, and necessitated the 'isTest' boolean being passed through each layer to determine the final DB query.

+I'm currently working to polish this project up a bit by refactoring out all those static methods. in the current commit the app isn't functional, but I hope to have the refactoring done relatively soon.

+The most recent commit where the app works is 35cd7c007eb410f06763d22e7e06c3308b08831c

 ## Overview
 This is a personal project to develop and demonstrate skill with Java, Unit Testing, and MySQL in an application that attempts to model a professional code structure.

 ### Usage

+*note from September 2025: The app is currently being refactored and this current commit will not work.
+The latest working commit is
+35cd7c007eb410f06763d22e7e06c3308b08831c

 Currently, the application is still a work in progress and as such, does not have a very high portability.
 Right now, in order to use the app locally, the following steps need to be followed: